 First, let’s find out exactly what a Nazirite vow is according to the Bible.
 The term describes a type of vow either a man or woman could make before God.
 It could be in effect for various lengths of time, depending upon the person making the vow.

-The first reference to this subject is found in Numbers 6, where the rules for the vow are explained.
+The first reference to this subject is found in Numbers 6, where the rules for the Nazirite (spelled Nazarite in the King James Version) vow are explained.
 God lists some restrictions of food, drink and personal grooming.
 Those under a Nazirite vow were prohibited from:

-- Drinking any beverage made from grapes or any alcoholic drink.
+- Drinking any beverage made from grapes or any alcoholic drink (Numbers 6:3).

-- Eating any form of grape, fresh or dried.
+- Eating any form of grape, fresh or dried (verses 3-4).

-At the end of the vow period, they were to shave their head and burn their hair as an offering to God, because it was holy to God (Numbers 6:18).
+At the end of the vow period, they were to shave their head and burn their hair as an offering to God, because it was holy to God (verse 18).
 If they had to break their vow before it came to an end, they were also commanded to shave their heads at that time (verse 9).

 Samson lived his whole life under the Nazirite vow